shigedangao/maomao/docs/templates.md

 - service & ingress
 - crd

-All of them shared some basics informations which are
+All of them shared the same common information which are

 ```toml
 kind = "workload::<type>"